checkly/theheadless.dev/blog/posts/basics-navigation.md

 Both options 2a and 2b are passed using the `waitUntil` property, e.g. `page.waitForNavigation({ waitUntil: 'networkidle2' })`

-Which of these options is useful to you depends:
+Which of these options is useful to you depends on your situation:

 - Does your SPA need to be fully rendered and finish all XHR calls?
 Go with `load`
 - You server render and load in some non-crucial element in a lazy fashion? go for one of the `networkidle` variant.